 However, you may also have additional benefits.

 Many admin contracts contain great education benefits.
-As with teachers, this recognizes that continued licensure likely will require some coursework in the early years.
+As with teachers, this recognizes that continued licensure likely will require some coursework.
 Check out your benefits and make a plan.
 Get that schooling done without paying out of pocket if possible!

 Also – some contracts include support for completion of a doctoral program.
 If you are thinking of continuing up the career ladder, this can be a powerful benefit.